Tagged: Samuel L. Jackson

 Background

 Written especially for him, the part of Jules Winnfield catapulted Samuel L. Jackson to enormous (and well-deserved) fame despite Pulp Fiction being his thirtieth film in twenty years of acting.
-Thanks to both Jackson’s performance and Tarantino’s script, Jules became an immediate sensation with an arsenal of brilliant lines and memorable scenes.
+Thanks to Jackson’s performance and his chemistry opposite John Travolta as his partner Vincent Vega, Jules became an immediate sensation with an arsenal of brilliant lines and memorable scenes.
 Continue reading